growing wholeness at turtle tree seed

 ONE SQUASH SLEPT ON THE WINDOWSILL, another in the cabinet beneath the sink.
 Both stayed firm (and presumably delicious) all winter long, and then some—far into the next year.
 Lia Babitch and Ian Robb, co-managers of Turtle Tree Seed in Copake, New York, may store their ‘Butternut’ differently, but the greater mission they’re part of is the same: to offer biodynamic, open-pollinated seed to gardeners and farmers that’s been selected to be the very best it can…which if you’re a winter squash means sticking around a good long while.
-Meet these gifted gardeners and more of their very special seed varieties, and maybe win one of two $20 Turtle Tree gift certificates I’ve bought to share with you.
+Meet these gifted gardeners and more of their very special seed varieties.

 There’s an expression about finding a treasure right in your own backyard, and for me, Turtle Tree is just that.
 Operated as part of the oldest Camphill Village community in the United States, it’s just “across town” from my place (if you can apply that expression to a drive on winding roads across six miles of fields and hillsides).